dmbarbour/glas/docs/GlasProg.md

 * I want to support unit types for numbers and other useful context, ideally propagating through a computation at compile time.
 And I'd like users to have flexible support to define similar context for other roles.
 I'm not sure how to approach this yet.
 * I would like to automate support for indexed and editable relational database views.
 It is feasible to model the database as an accelerated data type or linear object, but it might be easier to support static analysis of views if the database model is built-in to the program model.
 * Ideally, every program has a clear small-step rewrite semantics.
 This greatly simplifies debugging.

+Embedded data is the only type that doesn't contain names, and is thus not rewritten based on scope.
+However, we should wrap most embedded data with a suitable node that can validate its type and represent intentions, e.g. favoring `(%i.const 42)` where an integer expression is expected.
+Some languages might restrict which data can be embedded.

 # Old Stuff